 - April to May – dry, clear skies, no rain

 Pemba’s coral reefs are near the shore and “protrude into the Bay of Pemba.”
-It’s the starting point for Quirimbas National Park which is inhabited by endangered dolphins, whales, and dugongs.
-I would love to spend time exploring Quirimbas, but it’s beyond my budget as a solo traveler!
+It’s the starting point for Quirimbas National Park, which is inhabited by endangered dolphins, whales, and dugongs.
+I would love to spend time exploring Quirimbas, but it’s beyond my budget as a solo traveler.

-Trip Back and Sand Bank Rescue
+Back to Maputo and Sandbank Rescue

-About an hour into the trip back, the captain received a distress call from a boat stuck in a sand bank closer to Maputo.
+About an hour into the trip back, the captain received a distress call from a boat stuck in a sandbank closer to Maputo.
 The passengers – 80 Mozambicans on a “drinks included” trip – were celebrating a birthday and partying all day.
 With everyone’s agreement, the captain proceeded to their rescue.

 Getting stuck in a sandbank isn’t unusual in Maputo Bay.
 When it happens, boats wait until the tide rises to get free, and this can take as long as a six-hours!
 Sharing Umoja with the boisterous group was fun but certainly a roust from our peaceful sail.
 We laughed and partied with them – they brought their own bass-heavy music.
 We made it back to Maputo port at about 7:30 pm.